 A primary cause of nursing home neglect may be an influx of corporations entering the nursing home industry.
 In many of these cases, the companies’ motive is purely profit-driven, with quality of patient care coming a distant second.
 Frequently, we see corporate owners trim staff at nursing homes to bare-bones levels and utilize less-experienced, lower-salaried staff instead of more experienced workers.

-Signs of Nursing Home Neglect in Your Loved One
+Signs of Nursing Home Neglect to Look Out For

 These major changes in the nursing home industry are having a direct impact on patient care.
 We are seeing more instances of abuse, neglect, and patient injury than we saw in the past as corporate owners strive to maximize the profitability of their facilities by reducing the care dispensed to patients.